Secure State Estimation against Sparse Attacks on a Time-varying Set of Sensors: Introduction

 In this paper, we consider the secure state estimation of an LTI system in the presence of attacks on an unknown subset of sensors, which may vary with time.
 However, the attacker is assumed to possess limited resources and, at each time instant, can corrupt at most $p$ out of total $m$ sensors by injecting arbitrary signals to their measurements.
 A milder scenario widely considered in the literature assumes that the attacked subset of sensors is fixed with respect to time.
 Thus, it is usually easier to detect attacks in such a scenario.
 The problem becomes significantly challenging when the attacked subset is time-varying, and, in this regard, the method proposed in this paper is quite fundamental.

 There are three main research directions for tackling the problem of secure state estimation with fixed subset of attacked sensors.
 The first is the sliding window method that formulates the state estimation task as a batch optimization problem by considering the past measurements of finite time window.
 Under certain observability conditions, \cite{FawziTAC2014} and \cite{ShoukryTAC2016} propose a method to minimize the norm of the residue signal for obtaining a secure state estimate.
-However, searching for the minimizer is of combinatorial nature because the corrupted sensor set is unknown. \cite{Shoukry2017} employs Satisfiability Modulo Theory (SMT) to reduce the size of attacked sensor subset by pruning the optimization process.
+However, searching for the minimizer is of combinatorial nature because the corrupted sensor set is unknown. \cite{Shoukry2017} employ Satisfiability Modulo Theory (SMT) to reduce the size of attacked sensor subset by pruning the optimization process.
 Nonetheless, sliding window method discards history information by ignoring the measurements out of the considered window.
 The second method is based on estimator switching that maintains multiple parallel estimators based on measurements from sensor subsets with cardinality $m-p$.
 By assuming that the corrupted subset of sensors is fixed, this method guarantees the existence of at least one subset of sensors unaffected by the attack. \cite{Yorie2018TAC} devise a detection scheme to select all trusted subsets of sensors and fuse the corresponding local estimates for secure estimation.
 However, maintaining a combinatorial number of estimators simultaneously introduces heavy computational and storage burden. \cite{Mishra2017TCNS} replace the exhausted search of sensor subsets by SMT based searching, which can improve the computational load to a great degree. \cite{luTAC2019} resort to set cover approach to reduce the number of subset candidates by at least half. \cite{Yang2018TAC} adopt a sequential switching mechanism where the algorithm switches from a malicious subset to a trusted one until it converges to the benign subset of subsets.
-An advantage of this type of design is that it only needs to maintain one estimator at each step; however, the cost of the delay before finding a benign sensor combination is the biggest handicap of these approaches.
-The third method is based on local decomposition-fusion that solves a combinatorial complexity problem by designing $m$ decentralized estimators based on centralized estimator, each taking measurements from the local sensor.
-Then, the local estimates are fused by a resilient convex optimization problem \citep{liuxinghuaTAC2020,zishuo_RNC2021}.
+The third method is based on local decomposition-fusion that solves a combinatorial complexity problem by designing $m$ decentralized estimators based on centralized estimator and fusing the local estimates by a convex optimization problem \citep{liuxinghuaTAC2020,zishuo_RNC2021}.
 The optimal trade-off between the security and estimation accuracy can be achieved by carefully choosing the optimization parameters.